 The council already makes a lot of information publicly available.
 Before making your request you need to check if the information is already available.
 If it is, the council isn’t obliged to deal with your request.

 Anyone can request information under the Act regardless of age, nationality or location.

-When we get a request for information, we have to respond promptly within 20 working days.
-We will consider your request, and let you know if we can provide the information you requested, or explain why we can't.
+We will consider your request, and let you know if we can provide the information you requested or explain why we can't.

-Full details how these costs are calculated can be found in our Charging Policy.
+Full details of how these costs are calculated can be found in our charging policy.

 A request for information may only be refused if:

 If your request is refused, we will explain why and give you details of how to apply for an internal review of this decision.

 We will always try to help you with queries and requests for information.